hydrusnetwork/hydrus/docs/getting_started_installing.md

     Once you have your location set up, you can thereafter hit _database->update database backup_.
 It will lock everything and mirror your files, showing its progress in a popup message.
 The first time you make this backup, it may take a little while (as it will have to fully copy your database and all its files), but after that, it will only have to copy new or altered files and should only ever take a couple of minutes.

-    Advanced users who have migrated their database across multiple locations will not have this option--use an external program in this case.
+    Advanced users who have migrated their database and files across multiple locations will not have this option--use an external program in this case.

 #### the powerful (and best) way - using an external program
 :